campworkcoeman/campworkcoeman.org/scouts-bsa/special-programs/index.md

 ## Scuba

 A new challenge for Scouts who would like to discover the depths of West Hill Pond.
-Every week a professional instructor will come to camp to teach Scouts about scuba diving.
+During our two Waterfront Weeks, a professional instructor will come to camp to teach Scouts about scuba diving.
 All participants will have a chance to spend time under water to see what it is all about.